eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

 yourplain.tll.xml
 ```

-You can edit these files and then reassamble the network buy loading
+You can edit these files and then reassamble the network by loading
 some or all of them:

 ```